Mastercard/available-merchant-offers-reference-app/README.md

 #### If your editor is IntelliJ IDEA, you will not need to download the Maven and JDK

-#### Checkout the code from the repo.
-Import the code into your IDE:
+#### Checkout the code from the repo
 On IntelliJ IDEA:
-*File/New/Project From Version Control/* (Select GIt from version control dropdown)
+*File/New/Project From Version Control/*

-If you do not want to use the default STAGE/Sandbox keys associated with this project.
+#### If you do not want to use the default STAGE keys associated with this project.
  - Setup account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up)
  - Create a project & download signing key for the Avail Merchant Offers API.
 It will download a zip file.
  - Select .p12 file and copy it to `src\main\resources` folder.
- - Open `\src\main\resources\application.properties` and set these parameters: [consumerKey, signingKeyFilePath, keyalias, keystorepassword]
+ - Open `\src\main\resources\application.properties` and set these parameters: [consumerKey, signingKeyFilePath, keyalias, keystorepassword].
+Replace 'stage' with 'sandbox' in the basepath parameter

 ## Running on IntelliJ IDE.
  Open Maven window to generate dependencies: Click on *Lifecycle/Clean & Lifecycle/Install*